-Most at times when Projects are been executed, there is a need for the Project Manager to look at how the changes being introduced by the project will affect the operations of the organisation.
-This is very important mostly when such changes will affect service delivery in the organisation.
-First and foremost, you need to note that Operations management is not one of the focus of PMI but there are ways by which it intersects with the normal project management process.
+When Projects are been executed, there is a need for the Project Manager to look at how the changes being introduced by the project will affect the operations of the organisation.
+This is very important mostly when such changes will affect service delivery.
+First and foremost, you need to note that Operations management is not one of the focus of PMI.
+There are ways by which it intersects with the normal project management process.
 I want to look at some of those intersections in the remaining part of this article.

-One of the major times that we always have an intersection between Project and Prospect is when there is a need to develop new products and service for the organisation.
-It can also happen when a particular organisation have to upgrade existing products and service. take, for example, Apple is planning to upgrade from iPhone 7 to iPhone 8.
-They will have to look at the existing features of iPhone 7 as well as discuss with the front offices on the features of the new product.
+One of the major times that we always have an intersection between Project and Prospect.
+This is when there is a need to develop new products and service for the organisation.
+It can also happen when a particular organisation have to upgrade existing products and service.
+Take, for example, Apple is planning to upgrade from iPhone 7 to iPhone 8.
+They will have to look at the existing features of iPhone 7.
+They ‘ll also as discuss with the front offices on the features of the new product.
 Since they will have to hand over the production of the new phone to the operations department, that discussion becomes necessary.

 #2 Operation Process Improvement

 There might also be a reason for Operations and Project Management to intersect when a particular organisation is trying to improve its production process.
 At this stage, the Project Manager has to discuss with the stakeholder in the production process in order to determine what need to be improved upon in the long run.
 This will later form part of the requirement for the project.
 He will also need to embark on change management processes in order to help the employees to adapt to the new production environment.